IQSS/zeligproject.org/Sphinx/source/community.rst

    .. container:: rightside

-      | `Contact us <mailto:contact@zeligproject.org/>`_ privately to share with us a story on how you are using Zelig, or  presentations and teaching materials on Zelig.
-We will share it with the community in this web site.
+      | `Contact us <mailto:contact@zeligproject.org/>`_ privately to share presentations and teaching materials on Zelig, or a story on how you are using the software.

 |